COURSE & LECTURES

 Week Subject

-1 The technological and socio-cultural progress towards future mobility.
+1 The technological and socio-cultural progress toward future mobility

-2 The cross-section between mobility, architecture, and the city platform.
+2 The intersection of mobility, architecture, and the city platform

-3 Sensuous and semiotic norms among mobility and architecture.
+3 Sensuous and semiotic norms connecting mobility and architecture

-6 Future city paradigm: seamless transition between space and movement.
+6 The future city paradigm: seamless transitions between space and movement

-7 The environmental and global issues of future transportation.
+7 Environmental and global issues in future transportation

-9 semantic content between city, road, and natural flow.
+9 Semantic connections between city, road, and natural flow

-12 An unavoidable and irrepressible gratification; the speed as a phenomenon.
+12 An unavoidable and irrepressible gratification: speed as a phenomenon

-13 Mobile Revolution; the city itself as an utopian place.
+13 Mobile Revolution: the city itself as a utopian place

 PREFACE

-New technologies and needs are redefining the vehicle architecture as well as transforming cars into the digital era in terms of better human-to-machine interfaces for new mobility experiences.
-This course is intended to discover new transportation paradigms to achieve the additional functions vehicles might have to promote mobility for people in the future.
-Therefore, the course describes an innovative vision for the interaction between man and machine to transform vehicles into architectural units to allow people to better reflect their senses and feelings in their comfort zone.
-The experimental diagnostics of the course intend to reflect future life configurations and patterns to create a better connection between mobility and architecture to attach people more to the vehicles both physically and psychologically in a spatial manner.
+New technologies and evolving needs are redefining vehicle architecture, transforming cars into the digital era with enhanced human-to-machine interfaces for innovative mobility experiences.
+This course aims to explore new transportation paradigms to identify additional functions vehicles might adopt to promote mobility for future generations.
+It envisions an innovative interaction between humans and machines, reimagining vehicles as architectural units that allow individuals to better express their senses and emotions within a personalized comfort zone.
+The course’s experimental framework reflects future life patterns and configurations, fostering stronger physical and psychological connections between people and vehicles in a spatial context.

 OBJECTIVES